 So what are the marketing skills that are becoming more and more important for business development professionals?
 Here are four I’m noticing:

 No matter what you’re selling, you need writing skills to succeed as a salesperson.
 Email is just one example of how this plays out for many of today’s business development professionals.
-Clear, concise writing is an invaluable skill to communicate efficiently and be understood.
+Clear, concise writing is an invaluable skill to communicate effectively and be understood.

 2. Social Media